TesrabNetwork/tesrab.network/whitepaper/README.md

 Satoshi Nakamoto described bitcoin as an implementation of Wei Dai’s bmoney [10], designed to afford users more control, security, and privacy than more centralized systems.
 A design with the potential to prevent violence and discrimination, given the holder of bitcoin remains private.
 Tesrab Network aims to continue this implementation by focusing on assets other than cash, providing a platform that users can easily issue assets they control under the rules they establish on a secure blockchain.

-## 4. Tesrab Network Launch and Algorithm
+## 4. Tesradex Launch and Algorithm

 Tesrab Network was announced on October 31, 2017[11] and released binaries for mining on Jan 3, 2018,[12] the respective ninth anniversary of the announcement and launch of Bitcoin.
 Tesrab Network is the bitcoin-like system that will allow users to issue and integrate assets into its blockchain.
 This will be accomplished in phases which build upon each other.